 I love the idea of this space-saving instantly-up play house.
 How simple!
 You just throw it on over your table and there you have a ready made super-cute den.

 I first saw the idea on Pinterest and couldn’t resist it.
-I made this version for Harriet (who kindly modeled the baby booties and baby blanket in my earlier posts).
+I made this version for Harriet (who kindly modelled the baby blanket in my earlier posts).
 She’s a little bit small for it now but I am hoping it will last her for years.

 The basic shape is pretty simple, but you can’t be haphazard about it.
 Each one has to be made to a specific table.
 Don’t try to guess your table size – it doesn’t work unless it fits exactly!
 Measure your table: you will need 5 rectangles: 2 end pieces, 2 side pieces and a top.
 I have used a heavy weight curtain fabric to make it dark inside – it’s all part of the fun!
 All fabrics I’ve used are from Fabworks Mill Shop but you could make it out of an old sheet or a mishmash of whatever fabric you have lying around.